 Nothing beats an email with useful and relevant content that's easy to read.
 A lot of companies commit the mistake of putting so much information in their email messages that subscribers become overwhelmed, which means most of them will not read the email.

 Keep your words simple and make your content easy to read.
 Bulleted/numbered lists and bold titles will help make your email easier to digest.
 Your subscribers only have a minute to spare so get to the point quickly.

 Over the top graphics and pretty design really aren't that important.
 Simplify your design to make it more catchy.
-Here are some examples of email newsletter designs you can draw inspiration
+Here are some tips you might find helpful on email marketing design.

 You need to encourage subscribers to take the actions you want them to take.
 Calls to action will help you accomplish this.
 A call to action is usually an image or line of text that prompts someone to take the next step.